Walter M. Williams High School: Leadership

+After serving as principal, the seventh principal of Williams, Harold Brewer (1986–1992) later served as Superintendent of Montgomery County Schools (from 1996–2001).

 These were followed by the eighth principal, James Daye (1992–1994), who had served as principal of Watauga High School in Boone, and had served at the North Carolina Department of Public Instruction, and the ninth principal, Donald Andrews (1994–1996).
 Andrews later served as superintendent of the Harnett County Schools, and since 2005 has served as Superintendent of the Randolph County Schools, southwest of Burlington.

 Phillip Deadmon served as the tenth principal from 1996 to 2001.
 Upon his retirement, Jack Butler served as interim principal in 2001.

 Gary Thornburg, who in June 2010 retired from the principalship of Cedar Ridge High School, served as principal from 2001 to 2005.
 Mr. Thornburg was recognized as the 2005 Regional Wachovia Principal of the Year.
 It was during Thornburg's administration that the Academy of Finance was established.

 Dr. George W. Griffin, formerly of Apex High School and North Carolina Central University served from 2005 to 2007.

 Nola Taylor, the school's first female principal, was appointed in 2007, and served until 2011.
 Ms. Taylor, a graduate of Indiana University and the University of North Carolina at Greensboro came from principalships in Guilford County Schools.
 She now serves with the North Carolina Department of Public Instruction.

 Dr. Joe Ferrell was named as Ms. Taylor's successor in July 2011.
 At the time of his appointment, he had served as principal at Eastern Guilford Middle School since 2004, and had served as principal at Hunter Elementary School in Greensboro.
 In Person County, he taught at the elementary and middle school levels, and served as an assistant principal at Northern Middle School in Roxboro.
 Ferrell holds degrees from Elon University, North Carolina State University, and the University of North Carolina at Greensboro.

 Here are listed the principals in chronological order: